onebeyond/js-pills/README.md

 Then the system will create a directory in the pills folder with your pill's README file created, which you will modify for your presentation.

 ![ezgif com-gif-maker](https://user-images.githubusercontent.com/33903092/99791067-5aacf200-2b25-11eb-8ba6-5049125ee85d.gif)

-## How to present your pill 🍿

-- **Local environment**: The `index.html` has to be served.
-The VSCode extension [live server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) is a possible solution.

-- **Github pages**: Once you have created your pill's README and added a link in the `index.html` than push it into your repository and follow the [github pages](https://docs.github.com/es/github/working-with-github-pages/about-github-pages) instructions.
-  **Deploys**: Check if your last commit is ready [here](https://github.com/guidesmiths/js-pills/deployments).

-## Be creative ✨

-You can add features to this project 😵!!
-For Example:

-- [x] Create a kind of alarm when the timer ends!
-- [x] Create a function that automatically adds links into `index.html` of the created README
-- [ ] Add animation when the timer starts
-- [ ] Mobile version

-Or if you have any other idea that's perfect!
-Feel free also to make some refactors. 😬

-## Contacts 📨

-For any questions on how to create your pill or add a feature, please contact me!
-(I'm Giorgio)

 ## Contributors ✨

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):